 Rooftop terraces abound in Bangkok and can be a more pleasant alternative to a visit to an observation deck.
 Lebua Towerhas a four-floor rooftop terrace – featured in many famous films - providing stunning city views.
 Other rooftop terraces worth a visit can be found at Sofitel Soand Banyan Tree hotel.

 Baiyoke Tower II– the tallest skyscraper in Thailand with an 84th-floor observation deck offering panoramic views of the city.

 Khao San Road– an area famous within the backpacker community, this street offers many inexpensive accommodation options.

 Damnoen Saduak– this “floating market,” where women dress in traditional costume and sell fruit and vegetables from their boats, is 2 hours from Bangkok.

 Hua Hin– established tourist resort with beautiful beaches.
 3 hours from Bangkok.

 Koh Samet– the perfect island for a quiet getaway during your stay.
 4 hours from Bangkok.

-Central World– cool down in western-style shopping malls when the heat of Bangkok gets too heavy.
+Siam Square and Central World– cool down in western-style shopping malls when the heat of Bangkok gets too heavy.
 Good prices and global brands are represented together with a massive selection of restaurants.